 When will my son receive his iPad?

 Transfer students and members of the class of 2020 enrolled in summer school for 2016 will receive their iPad prior to summer school.
 Transfer students and members of the class of 2020 not enrolled in summer school will receive their iPad in August prior to the start of school.
-Please see iPad Distribution Nights (above) for more information.
+Please see iPad Distribution Nights (below) for more information.

 Can my son use his personal iPad?